Skip to content

 CS: Yes.
 What we did was first to create a digital public infrastructure domestically which benefited Indian entrepreneurs enormously.
 And, as we announced at the G20, we are ready to export it.
 That gives us soft power as well.
 And we have 1.4 billion people—the most populous country on earth.
 So that’s a lot of data.

-AP: So those three points—geopolitics, energy and elections—are exactly the three we also see on boardrooms everywhere.
-On energy transition in itself, we are seeing a lot of commitment now.
+AP: So those three points—geopolitics, energy and elections—are exactly the three we also see in boardrooms everywhere.
+On the energy transition in itself, we are seeing a lot of commitment now.
 People are telling their sustainability story as a growth story.
 They are seeing it much more embedded in the future of their businesses.
 It’s not just a cost or a problem.
 That’s a different mindset that wasn’t there a few years ago, was it?

-CS: No, this is a change in the last two and half, three years.
+CS: No, this is a change in the last two and a half, three years.
 After COP26, once the government made its net-zero commitment, I think India Inc. said, “OK, we’ve got to really embrace this,” and they set about trying to find the capital.
 We’re still working our way through some of the contradictions of being one of the biggest users of coal and also being the renewables capital of the world at the same time.

 AP: I would say that most of our major clients coming to India accept that, to be successful, you have to play the long game.
 Technology makes everything feel faster, moving quickly but actually the relationship it takes to really succeed in this huge market has to be long term, you have to commit long, stay long, build relationships.